Arniiiii/Arniiiii/README.md

     - [+] [simdjson](https://github.com/Arniiiii/simdjson_use_release) .
 I've made a simple script to ensure that you are using simdjson how it is expected by simdjson's developers.
 No finding local simdjson though.
     - [-] [csv-parser](https://github.com/Arniiiii/csv-parser) .
 It's installable now.
     - [x] [boost/ut](https://github.com/Arniiiii/ut_cmake_fix).
 Fixed some issues with cmake and gh workflows
     - [ ] [constexpr-to-string](https://github.com/Arniiiii/constexpr-to-string-cmake).
 It's usable now.
-Not merged since someone dislike CMake's configure-time dependencies.
+Not merged since someone dislikes CMake's configure-time dependencies.
     - [ ] [fast_io](https://github.com/Arniiiii/fast_io_cmake_cpm) .
 I've tried to make a pull request with this and they discouraged that. :( .
 Though, around 30% of tests, examples, benchmarks and fuzzers are incompilable since the developers don't care about those ...
     - [-] [libWRP](https://github.com/Arniiiii/libWRP-key-cmaked-n-updated) .
 It's a library that allows emulating keyboard output on Windows, Linux and MacOS.
     - [x] [magic_enum](https://github.com/Arniiiii/magic_enum_cmake_fix) .
 Fixed installing and some other problems